aboutsummaryrefslogtreecommitdiff

 AMD/Intel/Wayland root permission

-When recording a window under AMD/Intel no special user permission is required, however when recording a monitor (or when using wayland) the program needs root permission (to access KMS).
+When recording a window or when using the -w portal option under AMD/Intel no special user permission is required, however when recording a monitor (or when using wayland) the program needs root permission (to access KMS).

-To make this safer, the part that needs root access has been moved to its own executable (to make it as small as possible).
+This is safe in GPU Screen Recorder as the part that needs root access has been moved to its own small program that only does one thing.

 For you as a user this only means that if you installed GPU Screen Recorder as a flatpak then a prompt asking for root password will show up when you start recording.